 Predictably, alloys with higher thermal conductivity will also have higher electrical conductivity.
 And alloys with lower thermal conductivity also tend to have lower electrical conductivity.
 This relationship within alloy families makes it easy to measure an alloy's electrical conductivity to determine its relative thermal conductivity.
 This is a helpful exercise because thermal conductivity is more challenging to measure.

 For electrical transmission and interconnection, you typically want a copper with at least 85% IACS (International Annealed Copper Standard).
 And as one of the strongest alloys for copper, alloy 110 has 101% IACS.
 It's easy to see why alloy 110 is the best type of copper alloy for thermal conduction and a perfect fit for electrical and thermal applications.

 Additional Copper 110 Properties

-Alloy 110 is used for a wide range of applications because of its thermal conductivity and its other properties like corrosion resistance, high ductility, malleability, and overall attractive appearance.
+Alloy 110 is used for a wide range of applications because of its thermal conductivity.
+But it also stands out with its other useful properties like corrosion resistance, high ductility, malleability, and overall attractive appearance.

 The high conductivity of alloy 110 makes it the number one choice for transformers, switch gears, and many other electrical applications.

 Copper's high conductivity complements a variety of other desirable features, including its being one of the strongest metal alloys for metalworking.